coopercenter/sol-tax-webapp/README.md

 To connect to the live server database you need to get the database credentials from the Heroku page as described in the Heroku section above.

+For a local database follow the guide that was laid out in step 5 of "Project Setup" above.
 **Gmail**

 I have created a gmail account for use on this project.
-Contact Arthur Small at [asmall@virginia.edu](mailto:asmall@virginia.edu) for gmail login information
+Contact Arthur Small at [asmall@virginia.edu](mailto:asmall@virginia.edu) for gmail login information.

 The sole purpose of this email is to send emails to users for password reset and to send Thomas, Carrie, and Elizabeth emails about feedback received.